ClusterFights/MunchMan/Level_2_Ducky/fpga/sim/top_tb/README.md

 ## Description

-This directory basicaly simulates the whole top_md5 design.
+This directory basically simulates the whole top_md5 design.
 The testbench contains task which implement the cmd_set_hash, cmd_send_text, and cmd_read_match.
 It also has a task, send_file, which breaks the text